krystalmonolith/thread-pool-project/rx-thread-pool/README.md

-# Node.js Multi-Threading Framework
+# @krystalmonolith/rx-thread-pool

-A TypeScript-based framework for managing worker thread pools with RxJS Observables.
+A multi-threading framework melding Worker Threads and RxJS Observables.
 This library provides a clean, type-safe interface for executing CPU-intensive tasks in parallel using Node.js Worker Threads.

 ## Features